undergrad-partner-school

 Retention Rate

-The freshman retention rate for University of Nevada, Reno was 80% in 2025, reflecting the superb quality of the educational programs at this institution.
+The freshman retention rate for University of Nevada, Reno was 80% in 2025, which is considered an above-average retention rate and is indicative of the quality of educational experience at this school.

 Student Body

-Making the decision of which school is the right place for you is not simple.
+It is never easy to figure out which school is the perfect choice for you.
 You can have a better understanding of the school's culture and way of life by finding out more about the student body.

 Main Student Body

-That year, the institution had an out-of-state student body percentage of 25.
-The total number of undergraduate students enrolled at the institution was 18,895, 168 of which were international students.
-1,081 students enrolled as transfer students.
+That year, the school had 25% of students coming from another state.
+The total number of undergraduate students enrolled at the school was 18,895, 168 of which were international students.
+The number of transfer students at this school was 1,081.

 Student Population Gender Ratio

-The student body is coeducational, with 6,848 male and 8,100 female full-time students in 2025, which is indicative of the importance this institution places on gender equality.
+The student body is coeducational, with 6,848 male and 8,100 female full-time students in 2025.
 This school had 649 full-time graduate male and 1,040 full-time graduate female students at this school.

 Student Population Diversity

-In 2025, out of the total number of students enrolled at the institution, the number of students of Asian origin was 1,254, while the number of African American students was 522.
-3,891 undergraduates at this school identified as Hispanic/Latino and 1,513 identified with more than one race.
-The school also had 70 students who declared as Native Hawaiian or other Pacific Islander, and 114 American Indian or Alaska Native students.
+In 2025, out of the total number of students enrolled at the institution, the number of students of Asian origin was 1,254, and the number of Black American students was 522.
+3,891 undergraduate students at this school identified as Hispanic/Latino and 1,513 identified with more than one race.
+The school also had 70 students who declared as Native Hawaiian or other Pacific Islander, as well as 114 American Indian or Alaska Native students.
 There were also 269 students whose ethnicity is unknown.

 Cost